Gadibidi Ganda

-Gadibidi Ganda is a Kannada film released in 1993, directed by V. S. Reddy.
-This film stars Ravichandran, Ramya Krishnan and Roja (in her Kannada debut), amongst others.
+Gadibidi Ganda is a 1993 Indian Kannada-language romantic comedy film directed by V. S. Reddy.
+The film stars Ravichandran, Ramya Krishnan and Roja (in her Kannada debut), amongst others.
 Music and lyrics was composed by Hamsalekha.
-The film was produced by K. Krishna Mohana Rao.
-It was a remake of Telugu movie Allari Mogudu, starring Mohan Babu.
+It is a remake of the Telugu film Allari Mogudu.

-Synopsis
+Plot

 Gopal is a village boy with a melodious voice who comes to the city in search of a job.
 Mohana a young and vibrant girl helps him to get a break in a good music company.
 In this process Mohana falls in love with him and forces him to marry her.
 On the other hand, Gopal returns to his village and marries his childhood love Nilambari.
 How would he juggle between both his wives makes the comedy climax of the story.